pgale/lineage_15.1_Installation_TSV/README.md

 ```

 > [!NOTE]
-> You will need to re-select ADB Sideload after each one.
+> You will need to re-select ADB Sideload after each sideload.
 The connection times out quite quickly so you will need to select the ADB Sideload just before you send the command.
 If it's working, you will see a progress update on both the command line and on the device.
 Don't worry if it sits at 47% for up to a minute or so, it's still working.

 27. Select "Reboot" and **don't** hold down any buttons - let it now boot into the Lineagge OS.

-28. After Lenovo splash screen, LineageOS boot animation will play for up to 5 minutes as the OS sets up.
+28. After Lenovo splash screen, LineageOS boot animation will play for a few minutes while the OS sets up.
+I timed a brand new device and it took 1min 20ses.

 29. LineageOS may display the error **Speech Services by Google has stopped**.
-This is common and not a problem.
+This is common and doesn't seem to be a problem.

 30. Proceed to [Setting up Android for HA use](#setting-up-android-for-ha-use)